-Among the associated genes related to heart physiology in cetaceans (Fig. 3 and Supplementary Table S2), the Sodium Voltage-Gated Channel Alpha Subunit 5 (SCN5A) is the most frequent.
+Among the genes associated with the recovered categories related to heart physiology (Fig. 3 and Supplementary Table S2), the Sodium Voltage-Gated Channel Alpha Subunit 5 (SCN5A) gene is the most frequent.
 The SCN5A gene encodes the alpha subunit of the sodium channel NaV1.5, mainly expressed in the heart (Uhlen et al. 2010).
 This protein mediates the voltage-dependent sodium ion permeability of the cardiac muscle, playing an essential role in regulating cardiac electrophysiological function (Li et al. 2018).
 In addition, mutations in this ion channel cause a broad range of electrical disorders and structural abnormalities in humans (Li et al. 2018; D. Jiang et al. 2020; Rivaud et al. 2020).
 Past studies have also found this ion channel under positive selection in cetaceans (Sun et al. 2013).